rootwork/dotfiles/SETUP.md

 sudo install thunderbird
 ```

-Then we can move in the existing profile information:

-* Open program, quit wizard, quit program
+### Pointing to an existing Thunderbird preferences and profile directory

-* Open `.thunderbird` in home directory
+1. Open your home directory.
+2. Remove `.thunderbird`.
+3. Create a symlink from `.thunderbird` to the location of this same folder stored on another device.
+4. Open program again and make sure everything loads.

+### Restoring a locally-stored profile

+1. Open Thunderbird, exit wizard/setup tab, and quit.
+This will initialize a default profile.
+2. Open your home directory, then open `.thunderbird`.
-* Copy over contents of previous profile directory into new `*.default[-release]` directory
+3. Copy the _contents_ of previous profile directory into the new `*.default[-release]` directory.
+Remove the previous profile directory if desired.
-* Open program again and make sure everything loads.
+4. Open program again and make sure everything loads.

 # CLI fun